Bee’s Guide to a Great Cup

 Finish the Cup Your Way

-- Honey pairs naturally with green teas.
+- Honey pairs naturally with green tea.

-Herbal blends often shine plain.
+- Herbal blends often shine plain.

 Anything that makes the cup enjoyable belongs in the cup.
 Cookies are especially welcome.
 A crunchy cookie can round out a bold black tea, add contrast to a clean green tea, or bring a warm finish to an herbal blend.
-The bees would never forget the cookie.

 Serving Guides